Location & Position

 Important: Liver is an intraperitoneal organ EXCEPT for the bare area

-• Connects left lobe to diaphragm
+• Left Triangular Ligament: Connects left lobe to diaphragm.
+Longer than right triangular ligament.

 Gross Anatomy of Liver